ligolang/ligo/gitlab-pages/docs/manpages/ligo.md

 :   Subcommand: REPL

-**evaluate-call**
+**run-function**

+:   Deprecated, renamed to evaluate-call.
+Use evaluate-call instead.
-:   Subcommand: Run a function with the given parameter.
+    Subcommand: Run a function with the given parameter.

 **test**